libreswitch/ops/tests/rest/rest_test.md

 - Add operation to replace a existing field
 - Add operation to set a field with an array type value
 - Add operation to aggregate an object member
+- Add operation to aggregate an empty optional member
 - Add operation to set a field value with a malformed patch
 - Add operation to set a field with a boolean type value
 - Add operation to set multiple fields